10 Easy Ways to Eat More Vegetables Every Day

 The love of vegetables can be deceptive.
 Even though I adore Brussels sprouts and kale, I recently realized with a jolt of surprise that I don’t eat nearly the amount of vegetables this love affair would suggest.
 Something didn’t add up.
-To help me (and you) out, here are the top 10 tips from our readers on packing more vegetables into real-life meals and cooking.
+To help me (and you) out, here are the top 10 tips from our readers on packing more vegetables, our dinner essentials, into real-life meals and cooking.

 See, I dream of greens, but when I’m running out the door, it’s so much easier to grab a granola bar.
 A pot of pasta is quicker than roasting a mess of turnips.
 Eggplant demands the tender loving touch of time, which I’ve denied it far too often, while beets shrink quietly in a dark corner.